-The Board of Regional Development Australia Whyalla and Eyre Peninsula is comprised of high-profile local people representing business, industry, education, local government, finance, natural resources and the community, with members selected for experience and relevant skills.
+The Board of Regional Development Australia Eyre Peninsula (RDAEP) is comprised of high-profile local people representing business, industry, education, local government, finance, natural resources and the community, with members selected for experience and relevant skills.

 Bryan Trigg AFSM JP (Chair)

 Mr Bryan Trigg commenced as a Board Member of Regional Development Australia Whyalla and Eyre Peninsula in March 2012.
 Bryan was Deputy Chair for one short term, while the late Mayor Jim Pollick was Chair.
 Bryan was appointed Chair in late 2016 is currently the appointed Chair of Regional Development Australia Eyre Peninsula.
 Bryan is an Elected Member of the District Council of Cleve and is the current SA CFS Group Officer for the Eastern Eyre Group and the Eyre Peninsula representative on the CFS COAC State committee.
 Bryan holds Life Memberships for multiple organisations including the Eastern Eyre Football league for which he has been a long time delegate and President.
 Bryan’s work with the league has been recognised in being granted Merit awards by both the SANFL and the AFL.